nicholaswilde/frame-fi/README.md

 - **USB Mass Storage Mode (Default):**
     1. Plug the T-Dongle-S3 into your computer's USB port.
     2. The device will connect to the configured Wi-Fi network.
-If no credentials are saved, it will create a Wi-Fi Access Point named "AutoConnectAP-T-Dongle".
+If no credentials are saved, it will create a Wi-Fi Access Point named "AutoConnectAP-Frame-Fi".
     3. Connect to this AP.
 If the captive portal does not open automatically, navigate to http://192.168.4.1 in your web browser to configure Wi-Fi.
     4. The device will be recognized as a USB Mass Storage device (thumb drive), giving you direct access to the microSD card.

 - **FTP Server Mode:**
-    1. Press the onboard button to switch from MSC to FTP mode.
+    1. Press the onboard button (single click) to switch from MSC to FTP mode.
-    2. Use an FTP client to connect to the device's IP address (visible in the Serial Monitor) using the `FTP_USER` and `FTP_PASSWORD` you set in `include/secrets.h`.
+    2. Use an FTP client to connect to the device's IP address (visible on the LCD display) using the `FTP_USER` and `FTP_PASSWORD` you set in `include/secrets.h`.

+- **Reset WiFi Settings:**
+    1. Press and hold the onboard button for 3 seconds.
+    2. The device will clear its stored WiFi credentials and restart.
+    3. Follow the steps for the first-time WiFi setup using the captive portal.

 > [!CAUTION]
 > FTP is an insecure protocol.
 Only use this feature on a trusted network.